senmaoy/Easy-Text-to-Image/README.md

 | [RAT-GAN]() | GAN | arxiv| [Pytorch](https://github.com/Hzzone/DeepClustering.SSL) | 5.36±.20 | 13.91 |- |   14.60   |4.09 |-|

-In this sheet, we summerize the original results in the paper.
+In this sheet, we summarize the original results in the paper.

 |    Paper    |  Method  |  Conference  |  Code |  IS(bird) | FID(bird)|IS(COCO) |FID(COCO)|IS(flower) |FID(flower)|
 |   :------:  | :------:  | :------: | :------: |:------: |:------: |:------: |:------: |:------: |:------: |